Will the Trail Blazers cover the spread vs. the Grizzlies? Promo Codes, Betting Trends, Records ATS

 Trail Blazers vs. Grizzlies: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Memphis Grizzlies (0-5) are 1.5-point favorites as they try to stop a five-game losing streak when they visit the Portland Trail Blazers (2-3) on Friday, November 3, 2023 at Moda Center.
-The contest airs at 10:00 PM ET on ROOT Sports NW and BSSE.
-The over/under for the matchup is set at 219.5.
+The Portland Trail Blazers (3-3) are underdogs (+2.5) in their attempt to extend a three-game win streak when they host the Memphis Grizzlies (0-6) at 9:00 PM ET on Sunday, November 5, 2023 at Moda Center.
+The contest airs on ROOT Sports NW and BSSE.
+The matchup has a point total of 218.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!